Wasif1018a/Signature-Verification-and-Word-Completion-Using-Generative-AI-Techniques/README.md

 ### Streamlit + ngrok Demo

-At the **last cell** of the notebook, a **Streamlit app** is included for the second task.
+A **Streamlit app** is included at the end for the second task.
 Running only that cell will launch the demo:

 with **ngrok**: